Peter Hammill - In Translation 2021

 Album Notes

-(text from vinyl cover of the album)
+(text from the inner sleeve of the vinyl)

 In Translation